Crimewatch (Singaporean TV series)

 Crimewatch is a Singaporean television programme produced by the National Crime Prevention Council (NCPC) in collaboration with the Singapore Police Force (SPF).
 It is aired on Mediacorp's Channel 5, Channel 8, Suria and Vasantham.

 Presented by actual serving regular police officers, it showcases the work of the Singapore Police Force including the re-enactments of major solved cases, appeals for unsolved cases, as well as general crime prevention advice in a Singaporean context.

 The series first premiered on the English-language Channel 5 on 30 November 1986.
 Subsequent dubbings of Singapore's other official languages began with Mandarin (绳之以法) on 7 December on Channel 8 that year.
-The series later implemented Malay dubs for Suria (Jejak Jenayah) starting in 2000, followed by Tamil's Vasantham (Kutra Kannkaanippu) in 2001.
+The series later implemented Malay dubs for Suria (Jejak Jenayah) starting on 1 April 2000, followed by Tamil's Vasantham (Kutra Kannkaanippu) in 2001.

 History

-Crimewatch first premiered on 30 November 1986 with the first case featuring an unsolved murder of a 19-year-old national serviceman and a public appeal from the victim's parents.
+Crimewatch first premiered on 30 November 1986 with the first case located in Ang Mo Kio that features an unsolved murder of a 19-year-old national serviceman and a public appeal from the victim's parents.
 Less than two weeks after the episode was broadcast, police were able to identify and arrest the suspects based on information provided by viewers responding to the appeal.
 The episode also contained a police appeal for information regarding the case of two missing boys Toh Hong Huat and Keh Chin Ann and another murder case.
-The series was met with positive reception and it has since aired on a monthly basis starting on 1993 with six episodes, before extending to ten episodes the following year.
-The series aired with only Mandarin dubbing from the start of the series, but it has since been extended to Malay in 1993, followed by Tamil in 1994.
+The series was met with positive reception and it aired on a quarter yearly basis.
+However, since 1993 with six episodes, it has since aired on a monthly basis before extending to ten episodes the following year.
+The series aired with only Mandarin dubbing from the start of the series, but it has since been extended to Malay and Tamil in 2001.

 The 2012 season was preceded by a retrospective special titled Crimewatch 25th Anniversary Special airing 19 February 2012 revisiting the series' most memorable moments and interviews by the cast.
 The special was hosted by television actor Tay Ping Hui, who also performed in numerous crime television series such as C.L.I.F.
 The 2012 season was also the first season to not feature narration which was implemented since the series' start.

-Episodes in English and Mandarin after 1993 and episodes in Malay and Tamil after 2013 can be found on meWATCH and on the Singapore Police Force's YouTube channel.